 Walt and Mickey miss the parade - image © Mario Leto

 In addition to the standard attractions at Disneyland, there are other forms of entertainment to endure.
 One of these is the sit-down shows in most sections of the park.
 These shows usually include a stage and limited audience space requiring reservations or lottery tickets.
 Some of the most popular are Lilo's Luau and Fun in Adventureland, Mickey and Company at the Diamond Horseshoe in Westernland, Once Upon a Time in Fantasyland, and One Man's Dream II—Tomorrow Lives On in Tomorrowland.
-Check the show list on the official Disneyland website for show times, places, and information about reservations and lotteries.
-Like the Fastpass, show reservations should be made ASAP because seats fill up fast.

 Second parade of the day - image © Mario Leto

 Another form of entertainment is the park-wide parade which occurs three times a day, twice in the daytime and once after dark.
 One of the daytime parades is a themed parade which changes according to the season, and the other daytime parade a general Disney character celebration.
 The nighttime parade is a light-show, strangely but aptly called the "Tokyo Disneyland Electrical Parade Dreamlights".
 All of them are stellar productions (some of them years in the making), and are worth watching if you're a first-time visitor.
 My wife and I generally try to avoid them now, though, because they are crowded and require wasting attraction time for staking a spot for optimal viewing pleasure.
 That's especially important for kids under 130 cm tall who can't see above the crowds.

 Shopping at the World Bazaar - image © Mario Leto